machinecontrol/QRware/README.md

 ## Advanced Customization (Handle with Care)

 Venture further with QRWare's advanced customization.
-Explore URLs, payloads, and more.
+Explore URLs, Payloads, and more.
 But remember, innovation should be ethical and compliant.
 QRWare promotes creativity, not malevolence.

 ## Legal Disclaimer